netscaler/netscaler-k8s-ingress-controller/metrics-visualizer/README.md

 <summary>VPX Ingress Device</summary>
 <br>

 To monitor an ingress VPX device, the netscaler-metrics-exporter will be run as a pod within the kubernetes cluster.
 The IP of the VPX ingress device will be provided as an argument to the exporter.
-An example yaml file to deploy such an exporter is given below;
+An example yaml file to deploy such an exporter is given below:

 ```
 apiVersion: v1